 Memorial Day is an important day for Americans and honors all soldiers who have fallen in their service to the United States.
 The reason a special day has been dedicated to honoring armed forces personnel is this: there is a big difference between the perception of the armed forces in the United States vs. the United Kingdom.

 In the United States, people are proud to serve their country and most families are pleased when one of their children joins the armed forces which in many cases, continues a family tradition.
 National pride is very strongly and openly displayed in the United States.
 Therefore Memorial Day has a strong presence.
 Many families visit gravesites and official memorials; there are many events and parades.

 4th of July – Independence-Day (July)

 The fourth of July is one of the most important holidays.
 Independence Day is celebrated as the birthday of the United States as a free and independent nation.
 This day is in remembrance of the signing of the U.S. Declaration of Independence on July 4, 1776.
 The holiday is famous for its huge parade and gigantic fireworks display.

-Halloween – was originally a Celtic tradition, but today it is especially celebrated in the United States.
+Halloween – was originally a Celtic tradition, but today it is specially celebrated in the United States.
 Every year in October countless children and adults in frightening costumes hit the streets, go from door to door.
 Halloween is no longer just a holiday for kids – the City is decorated with pumpkins and lanterns, the front doors of houses are reminiscent of scenes in a horror film, and there are lots of crazy events and parades.
-New York City of course does it better than everyone else.
+New York City, of course, does it better than everyone else.

 New York Marathon (November)